qaul/qaul.net/clients/cli/README.md

   * `feed send {FeedMessage}` - sends the {FeedMessage} to the network and distributes it to all connected nodes.
     * the message is signed and can be validated.
     * at least one user needs to be created.
+* router info
+  * `router table list` - display routing table for all currently reachable users
+  * `router users list` - display all users known to this router
+  * `router neighbours list` - display all neighbour nodes per interface
+  * `router connections list` - display connection discovery table
+    * out of this information the routing table is generated
+  * `router info list` - display scheduler info
+    * Each neighbour receives routing info updates.
+      This list displays the scheduler information.
+* connection modules info
+  * `modules info` - display information of the connections modules
+    * list all neighbour nodes a module has a running tcp connection.

 ## Further Configuration